Clear-Bible/nt-conditionals/data/md/nt-non-conditionals-SBLGNT.md

 q1: (will lose it)
 p2: (whoever loses his life for my sake and the gospel’s)
 q2: (will save it)

+* ESV, NASB, NIV: "whoever"
+NRSV: "those who"
+NLT: "if" (both clauses in the verse translated as conditionals, despite Greek lacking a conditional particle)

 ## Greek (SBLGNT)